pbalogh-sa/hub/README.md

 By default, when new resources are stored in this repository, or modifications are made, an automated process is executed to execute ./generate.py and serve the content via a publicly available site hosted at (TBD).
 Alternatively, you may opt to run your own, internal, anchore hub using the tools in this repo, serving the data output by ./generate.py from any HTTP service you operate.
 The clients (such as anchore-cli) can then be directed at this new location instead of the default public hub URL, and the rest of the operations will perform as described above.

 Below is an example process for running a local anchore hub using a docker nginx container, for testing and to illustrate the general process.
-Permanent installations would use a similiar process but host the generated static content in a permanent HTTP server location instead of a local nginx container location:
+Permanent installations would use a similiar process but host the generated static content in a permanent HTTP server location instead of a local nginx container location.
+In this example required dependencies are installed using [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/command_ref.html#mkvirtualenv):

 ```
 # cd ./hub
+# mkvirtualenv -a $(pwd) -r requirements.txt anchore-hub
 # ./generate.py
 Using config:
 {